 Having a clear picture of what you want for today and tomorrow will lessen the inclination to dwell too heavily in the past.
-You will be too enthusiastic and excited for today!
+You’ll be too enthusiastic and excited for today!

 Don’t hold grudges

 My Dad and Uncle once had a fight.
-They didn’t talk for about 15 years!
+They didn’t talk to each other for about 15 years!

 Watch the parent blame

-Related post – You Can’t Blame Your Parents Forever
+I wrote a whole post on this topic, so make sure you take a look – You Can’t Blame Your Parents Forever

 Don’t live TOO far into the future